Originally published July 14, 2015

 Cutting the Cost of Heartworm Prevention

-A bottle of liquid Ivermectin currently costs around $35.00 at a farm supply store.
+An 8 ounce bottle of liquid Ivermectin (sheep drench) currently costs around $30.00 at a farm supply store, Wal-Mart or Amazon.com.
 One bottle can provide heartworm prevention to your entire herd of dogs for a year (depending on the number and size of dogs).

-Use a hypodermic syringe to draw out .1cc (1/10cc) per ten pounds of your dog (a 50 pound dog needs .5 (½) cc of Ivermectin) and squirt it onto an absorbent treat or food that they like and let them eat it.
+Use a hypodermic syringe (without needle) to draw out .1cc (1/10cc) per ten pounds of your dog (a 50 pound dog needs .5 (½) cc of Ivermectin) and squirt it onto an absorbent treat or food that they like and let them eat it.
+I use bread crusts: 1/2 crust for large dogs, 1/4 crust for the smaller ones holds the medication well.
+You can squirt it directly into the mouth, but make sure they ingest the whole dose.
 Do this once a month and your dog is protected against heartworms.

 Treating Heartworm with Ivermectin

 We here at Steele Away Home – Canine Foster and Rescue have had good results in treating heartworm positive dogs — especially older dogs who might not stand up under aggressive treatment with Immiticide — using heartworm treatment such as Ivermectin in a slow-kill technique.

 This works best on dogs whose test registered a low score.
 This could be dangerous in heavily infested dogs because the worms continue to damage the heart and lungs until they die.